 It’s without a doubt that Roboto is the most popular font they provide, but that doesn’t necessarily mean that you should choose it for your site.

 It’s not been long since Helvetica dominated the type world.
-It could be seen everywhere from hairdressers to restaurants to banks and everything in between.
+It can be seen everywhere from hairdressers to banks and everything in between.
 This can give fatigue in readers and cause them to glance over text which seems too familiar.

 An opposing argument from Jacobs Law of UX determines that users prefer to use products that are similar to other products they have used.
 So using a popular font can have its benefits.